Denis Villeneuve (Canada, 1967) debuted with

 but finds a giant tarantula.

-Sicario (2015) is an action movie that tries to deal with the moral
+Sicario (2015), scripted by Taylor Sheridan, is an action movie that tries to deal with the moral

-ambiguity of moral forces that use amoral methods to against amoral forces.
+ambiguity of moral forces that use amoral methods to fight against amoral forces.

 Kate, divorced and childless, who has just witnessed extreme cruelty in a